Deformation of Sasakian metrics: Introduction

-The difficulty to prove Theorem \ref{Theorem : Stability} comes from the noncontinuous change of basic differential complexes of foliations.
-We cannot translate directly our problem to a smooth family of partial differential equations to solve and cannot apply the Hodge-de Rham-Kodaira theory to the families of Laplacians on the basic de Rham complexes to prove Theorem \ref{Theorem : Stability}.
-To avoid this difficulty, we will apply results on deformation of Riemannian foliations in Nozawa \cite{Nozawa} and \cite{Nozawa 2}.
-This allows us to change problems on families of basic de Rham complexes to problems on families the de Rham complexes which is much easier.
+The difficulty to prove Theorem~\ref{Theorem : Stability} comes from the noncontinuous change of the complex of basic differential forms of foliations.
+The families of partial differential equation to solve to prove Theorem~\ref{Theorem : Stability} is discontinuous with respect to the parameter $t$ because of this discontinuous change of basic de Rham complex.
+To avoid this difficulty, we will apply the invariance of geometrically tautness of Riemannian flows obtained in~\cite{Nozawa 2}.
+This result allows us to convert problems on families of basic de Rham complexes to problems on families the de Rham complexes, where we can apply the Kodaira-Spencer theory~\cite{Kodaira Spencer} on smooth families of self-adjoint strongly elliptic differential operators.